samanth4caballer0/turtlebot_online_path_planning/README.md

 To implement a path planner that can run in an unknown environment in real time several modules are required:

-* A map server that publishes the occupancy grid map of the environment that has been observer till this moment.
+* A map server that publishes the occupancy grid map of the environment that has been observed till this moment.
 * A path planner that computes the path from the current position to the goal.
 * A controller that moves the robot along the path.